DingoBite/DingoUnityExtensions/README.md

   Used by image loading, group binding helpers, data-library flows, and several UI/navigation integrations.
 - `TextMeshPro`
   Required by text and icon-related providers.
-- `URP Pixel Perfect Camera`
-  Used by `MonoBehaviours/PixelTransform`.
 - `Addressables`
   Enables the `Addressables/` wrappers and asset-handle flows.
 - `Newtonsoft.Json`